Araucariaceae

-Most of the Araucariaceae in the Northern Hemisphere vanished in the Cretaceous–Paleogene extinction event, and they are now largely confined to the Southern Hemisphere, except for a few species of Agathis in Southeast Asia.
+Araucariaceae is a family of conifers with three living genera, Araucaria, Agathis, and Wollemia.
+While the family's native distribution is now largely confined to the Southern Hemisphere, except for a few species of Agathis in Malesia, it was formerly widespread in the Northern Hemisphere during the Jurassic and Cretaceous periods.

 Description

 Members of Araucariaceae are typically extremely tall evergreen trees, reaching heights of 60 m or more.
 They can also grow very large stem diameters; a New Zealand kauri tree (Agathis australis) named Tāne Mahuta ("The Lord of the Forest") has been measured at 45.2 m tall with a diameter at breast height of 491 cm.
 Its total wood volume is calculated to be 516.7 m3, making it the third-largest conifer after Sequoia and Sequoiadendron (both from the Cupressaceae subfamily Sequoioideae).